spanichella/ADSORB-tool/README.md

 if (!require(dplyr)){ install.packages("dplyr") }
 ```

-You can find the needed R scripts files for running the tool in the "/lib" folder contained in the ADSORB-tool.zip file

-Please update the location of relevant files in the ADSORB configuration files shared as example in the ADSORB-tool folder.
+Please update the location of relevant files in the Requirement-Collector-ML-Component-1.0.jar configuration files shared as example in the ADSORB-tool folder.
-Then run ADSORB as described later.
+Then run Requirement-Collector-ML-Component-1.0.jar as described later.

-ADSORB tool accepts in input xml files having the structure showed
+Requirement-Collector-ML-Component-1.0.jar tool accepts in input xml files having the structure showed
 in the following example:

 <EXAMPLE TO BE ADDED>

-ADSORB classify the user review feedback and RE meeting specification according to relevant categories.
+Requirement-Collector-ML-Component-1.0.jar classify the user review feedback and RE meeting specification according to relevant categories.

 ### TO RUN THE TOOL: